 - If you’re prompted by the User Account Control window, click Yes to grant admin access.

-- Once you’re inside the Windows Update screen, move over to the right-hand section of the screen and click on the Check for updates button.
+- Once you are inside the Windows Update screen, move over to the right-hand section of the screen and click on the “Check for Updates” button.

-Note: If you have a lot of pending updates waiting to be installed, you will be prompted to restart before every Windows update is installed – if this happens, restart as instructed, but make sure to return to this same screen once the next startup is complete.
+- If new pending updates are identified, click on “Install All,” and then wait until every pending update is installed.
+Note: If you have many pending updates waiting to be installed, you will be prompted to restart before every Windows update is installed.
+If this happens, restart as instructed, but ensure that you return to this same screen once the next startup is complete.

-2. Troubleshoot With the Activation Troubleshooter
+2. Troubleshoot with the Activation Troubleshooter.

-If the problem is caused by a temporary inconsistency and your product license key is legit, you should be able to address the issue automatically by running the Activation Troubleshooter and applying the recommended fix.
+If the problem is caused by a temporary inconsistency and your product license key is legitimate, you should be able to address the issue automatically by running the Activation Troubleshooter and applying the recommended fix.

-Note: The tool will begin scanning for any inconsistency related to the product key that you’re using and the associated activation dependencies.
+- Once the Activation Troubleshooter utility has started, wait patiently until the initial scan is complete.
+Note: The tool will begin scanning for any inconsistencies related to the product key you are using and the associated activation dependencies.

-- If a viable fix is identified, you will be presented with a screen where you can click on Apply this fix to apply the fix that Microsoft recommends.
+- If a viable fix is identified, you will be presented with a screen where you can click on “Apply this Fix” to apply the solution recommended by Microsoft.

-3. Rearm the Software Licensing Management Tool
+3. Rearm the Software Licensing Management Tool.

 Note: This method should work for you regardless of your Windows version or iteration.